Panic attacks and panic disorder

 - Numbness or tingling sensation

 - Feeling of unreality or detachment

 One of the worst things about panic attacks is the intense fear that you'll have another one.
-You may fear having a panic attack so much that you avoid situations where they may occur.
+You may fear having panic attacks so much that you avoid certain situations where they may occur.

 When to see a doctor

 If you have panic attack symptoms, seek medical help as soon as possible.
 Panic attacks, while intensely uncomfortable, are not dangerous.
 But panic attacks are hard to manage on your own, and they may get worse without treatment.